OneSilverBullet/silvergamer.github.io/_posts/2023-10-05-Medium-Access-Control.md

 The ring latency is defined as **the number of bits that can be simutaneously in transit around the ring**.

 (1) Multitoken approach.
 The free token is transmitted immediately **after the last bit of the data frame**.
 It allows several frames to be in transmit in different part of ring.
+* This approach minimize the time required to pass a free token to the next station.

 (2) Single-token Operation.
 Involves inserting the free token after **the last bit of the busy token is recieved back** and **the last bit of the frame is transmitted**.
 * If the frame length greater than the ring latency, the operation is equivalent to multitoken.

 (3) Single-frame Operation.
 The free token is inserted after **the transmitting station has received the last bit of its frame**.
 * If the frame length greater than ring latency, this approach corresponds to multitoken operation.

+'

 ##### About the limitation